St Andrew's Church, Kyiv

-St Andrew's Church (Андріївська церква, Andriivska tserkva) is an Orthodox church in Kyiv, constructed between 1747 and 1754 to a design by the Italian architect Bartolomeo Rastrelli, a rare example of Elizabethan Baroque in Ukraine.
+St Andrew's Church (Андріївська церква, Andriivska tserkva) is an Orthodox church in Kyiv, constructed between 1747 and 1754 to a design by the Italian architect Bartolomeo Rastrelli.
+It is a rare example of Elizabethan Baroque in Ukraine.
 Situated on a steep hill, where Andrew the Apostle is believed to have foretold the great future of the place as the cradle of Christianity in the Slavic lands, the church overlooks the historic Podil neighborhood.

-Since 1968, the building has been a museum, part of the National Sanctuary "Sophia of Kyiv" as a landmark of cultural heritage.
+The building of St Andrew's Church is government-owned.
+In 1968, it was designated as a museum, part of the National Sanctuary "Sophia of Kyiv" as a landmark of cultural heritage.
+From 2008 to 2018, the Ukrainian Autocephalous Orthodox Church was allowed to use it as its mother church.
+In October 2018, in anticipation of the unification council of the Eastern Orthodox churches of Ukraine, the Ukrainian state decided instead to allow its direct use by the Ecumenical Patriarchate of Constantinople.

-At the beginning of the 21st century the building faced serious problems due to the unstable foundation and it underwent major renovation at the end of the 2010s, after it was gifted to the Ecumenical Patriarchate of Constantinople.
+At the beginning of the 21st century the building faced serious problems due to the unstable foundation and it underwent major renovation at the end of the 2010s.

 Location

-The church was consecrated in honor of Andrew the Apostle who is recognized as the "Apostle of Rus′".
-According to the chronicle The Tale of Bygone Years, Saint Andrew came to the Dnipro River's slopes in the 1st century AD and erected a cross on the current location of the church.
+St Andrew's Church was consecrated in honor of Andrew the Apostle who is recognized as the "Apostle of Rus′".
+According to the chronicle The Tale of Bygone Years, Andrew came to the slopes of the Dnipro River and erected a cross on the current location of the church.
 He prophesied that the sparsely inhabited area would become a great city.
-As he predicted, the site arose to become the city of Kiev, a center of the Eastern Orthodox faith in Rus′.

 In 1086, the Grand Prince of Kiev, Vsevolod I, constructed a small church dedicated to the erection of the cross by Saint Andrew.
 In 1215, Prince Mstyslav of Halych built the Church of the Exaltation of the Cross nearby.
 However, the church did not survive after the Mongol invasion of Kyivan Rus' in 1240.
 From that point after, wooden churches were constructed in the place where the Church of the Exaltation of the Cross had been located, although, were too destroyed and again replaced with another one.

 In 1690, a wooden church consecrated to Saint Andrew was moved from the Brethren's cloister in the Podil to the Andriyivsky Mount.
-It too did not last long, only until 1726, when it was pulled down.
+In 1726, the church was pulled down.